Li-Zhouzi/Li-Zhouzi.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am Zixuan Wang.
-I am an undergraduate in Institutes for Interdisciplinary Information Sciences (IIIS), Tsinghua University.
+I am Zhouzi Li (李洲子 in Chinese, <a href="https://drive.google.com/file/d/1-PQMSZ0yWY1qNoNEiM1hRIxcN_zmG3My/view?usp=share_link">How to pronounce</a>), and I also go by Arthur.
+I am currently a senior major in computer science at Yao Class, Tsinghua University.
+I am broadly interested in theoretical computer science, especially algorithm design and learning theory.

 My research interests lie in **theoretical machine learning** and **non-convex optimization.** I am searching for a Ph.D. position in 2023 Fall.
 I am eager to explore the mystery of deep learning in aspects of optimization and generalization, and actively search for theoretical explanations to it.